isc-projects/kea/doc/guide/dhcp4-srv.rst

 network.
 Internally, the server selects one of the subnets belonging to a shared network and tries to allocate an address from this subnet.
-If the server is unable to allocate an address from the selected subnet (e.g., due to address pools exhaustion), it will use another subnet from the same shared network and try to allocate an address from this subnet, etc. Therefore, in the typical case, the server will allocate all addresses available in a given subnet before it starts allocating addresses from other subnets belonging to the same shared network.
+If the server is unable to allocate an address from the selected subnet (e.g., due to address-pool exhaustion), it will use another subnet from the same shared network and will try to allocate an address from this subnet, etc. Therefore, in the typical case, the server will allocate all addresses available in a given subnet before it starts allocating addresses from other subnets belonging to the same shared network.
-However, in certain situations the client can be allocated an address from the other subnets before the address pools in the first subnet get exhausted, e.g. when the client provides a hint that belongs to another subnet or the client has reservations in a subnet other than the default.
+However, in certain situations the client can be allocated an address from another subnet before the address pools in the first subnet get exhausted; this sometimes occurs when the client provides a hint that belongs to another subnet, or the client has reservations in a subnet other than the default.

    **Note**